bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 featured: false
 ---

-Let's imagine we are working on a HR Software and we need to implement the following requirement/user story.
+Let's imagine we are working on creating a HR Software and we need to implement the following requirement/user story.

 **As a** HR Staff,
 **I want to** to save a new employee details,